TOUR THE MEMORIAL BATTLESHIPS MISSOURI & ARIZONA

 (Subject to change depending on Pearl Harbor Ticket Time)

-- Our tours operate every day from Waikiki, except for December 7th each year.
+- Our tours operate daily from Waikiki, except for December 7th each year.
 On this day, commercial operations in the park are paused to allow for ceremonies to commemorate the "day that will live in infamy" and honor those who were killed during the attack.

-- Please note that your pick-up location may differ from your hotel but is within a 5-minute walking distance.
+- Please note that your pick-up location may differ from your hotel, but it is within a 5-12 minute walking distance.

 Meal Options

-- While there is no official dress code to visit the Pearl Harbor Historic Sites, we ask visitors to dress appropriately and respectfully.
+While there is no official dress code to visit the Pearl Harbor Historic Sites, we ask visitors to dress appropriately and respectfully.
 Swimsuits are not acceptable.
-High heels, skirts, and dresses are also not recommended.
+High heels, skirts, and dresses are also not recommended (due to numerous stairs and strong trade winds).
 Flip-flops and sandals are permitted; however, we encourage you to wear closed-toe shoes as there is a lot of walking when visiting the Pearl Harbor Historic Sites.

-- Bags that are allowed must be a clear bag approved by the US Navy, like the ones pictured below:
+Bags that are allowed must be a clear bag approved by the US Navy, like the ones pictured below, and must not exceed dimensions of 1.25" x 2.25" x 5.5".

 Refund